OXID-eSales/oxideshop-user-documentation/installation/update/update-from-6.1.x-to-6.2.0.rst

    vendor/bin/oe-console oe:oxideshop-update-component:delete-module-data-from-database

+   Now, modules data should be removed from the database so modules functionality should not work anymore.

 6. All modules that were previously active are activated and the module settings are restored.

 .. code:: bash

    vendor/bin/oe-console oe:module:apply-configuration

+   All modules which were previously active, should be active and have the correct configuration set, after this `console command <https://docs.oxid-esales.com/developer/en/6.2/development/tell_me_about/console.html>`__.

 .. hint::

-   In an Enterprise Edition environment with at least two shops and active legacy modules the command may trigger an error.
+   In an Enterprise Edition environment with at least two shops and active legacy modules the `console command <https://docs.oxid-esales.com/developer/en/6.2/development/tell_me_about/console.html>`__ may trigger an error.
 The workaround is to run the command per individual shop by using parameter --shop-id.

    Example: